 Implement a simple neural network architecture and apply it to a pattern recognition task.

-Brief lecture notes will be published regularly, usually in the days after each lecture.
+Brief lecture notes will be published regularly on this page and on Moodle.
 They will be available on the dedicated Lectures page.

 The following references are not needed for the course, but can provide additional information and perspective for those interested.